provocon/launch4j-java-build/README.md

 This container can be used via the canonical name `provocon/java`.
-Besides the tag `latest` the version tags `11` and `17` for [OpenJDK][openjdk] versions 11 and 17 should be self explanatory.
+Besides the tag `latest` the version tags `11` and `17` for [OpenJDK][openjdk] versions 11 and 17 respectively should be self-explanatory.

 ## Build